erichfeinstein/TTP-FS/README.md

 ## Challenges

 - Keeping things RESTful.
-Due to the inclusion of both the Purchase table and Stock table, I wondered how to handle my API route organization.
-I decided to that a POST request to **/api/purchases** would create a row in both the Stock table and Purchase table, instead of **post**ing to two different endpoints.
+Due to the inclusion of both the Transaction table and Stock table, I wondered how to handle my API route organization.
+I decided to that a POST request to **/api/transactions** would create a row in both the Stock table and Transaction table, instead of **post**ing to two different endpoints.